Empress Dowager Longyu: Guangxu era

 In 1889, Cixi, who served as regent during the Guangxu Emperor's minority, decided that the emperor had to marry before he could formally take over the reins of power.
 She chose her niece, Guixiang's daughter, to be the primary wife of the Guangxu Emperor because she wanted to strengthen the influence of the Yehe Nara clan within the imperial family.

 Jingfen married the Guangxu Emperor on 26 February 1889, and became his empress directly after the wedding.
 The wedding ceremony was an extremely extravagant and spectacular occasion.
 On 16 January 1889, the Forbidden City had caught fire, and the Gate of Supreme Harmony burnt down.
 According to imperial traditions, the route of the Emperor's wedding procession had to pass through the Gate of Supreme Harmony, which was completely destroyed.
 As a result, many people believed that this incident was a bad omen.

 Because the reconstruction of the gate would be extremely time-consuming, and the wedding date of the Emperor could not be postponed once decided, Cixi ordered the construction of a tent resembling the gate.
 The artisans used paper and wood to build it, and after it was done, the tent had exactly the same height and width as the original gate, with ornamentation extremely similar to the original.
 At first, even people who regularly walked through the inner palace could not tell the difference between the original gate and the temporary tent.

 After their marriage, the Empress was detested and ignored by the Guangxu Emperor, who favoured Consort Zhen of the Tatara clan.
 At first, Cixi regarded Zhen favourably, but after finding out she had overspent her allowance, and meddled in political appointments, she demoted her.
 Cixi eventually grew more hostile to Zhen, and placed her in the "cold palace".
 (Note: Rumours were circulated that Zhen was put under house arrest because she supported the Guangxu Emperor's political reforms, but documents confirm that Zhen was already demoted by the time the emperor started his reforms in 1898.)

 As she firmly opposed the Guangxu Emperor's 1898 Hundred Days' Reform programme, Cixi had the emperor placed under house arrest in the Summer Palace.
 The Empress frequently spied on the Guangxu Emperor and reported his every action to Cixi.
 In 1900, during the Boxer Rebellion, the Empress fled with Cixi and the Guangxu Emperor to Xi'an when Beijing was occupied by the forces of the Eight-Nation Alliance.

-Both Yu Deling and Katherine Carl, who spent time in Cixi's court following the Boxer Rebellion, recalled Empress Jingfen as a gracious and pleasant figure.
+Both Yu Deling and Katharine Carl, who spent time in Cixi's court following the Boxer Rebellion, recalled Empress Jingfen as a gracious and pleasant figure.